 Afterschool Nature Club (3 pm – 6 pm)

 3) Visit our trails at Ashland, DEEC, and Abbott’s Mill

 Hike rolling hills, forests, marshes, and bubbling creeks at Abbott’s Mill Nature Center in Milford and Ashland Nature Center in Hockessin.
 Get more ideas for habitat exploration activities at Ashland.

 Walk the pond loop and gardens at DuPont Environmental Education Center on Wilmington’s Riverfront and bike or walk Jack A. Markell Trail.

-Download the iNaturalist app to your phone and snap photos of plants and animals and submit it to the site.
-Kids can then see if others agree with their sighting submission, and research the life histories of the plants and animals they find in their yards.
+Download the iNaturalist app (or Seek by iNaturalist app for kids) to your phone and snap photos of plants and animals and submit it to the site.
+See if others agree with your sighting submission, and research the life histories of the plants and animals you find in your yard and local parks.

 At Ashland, Abbott’s, or DEEC?
 When you use iNaturalist at these locations, you’re helping our biodiversity study project!
 Check out our Ashland iNaturalist, DEEC iNaturalist, and Abbott’s iNaturalist pages.

 5) Help Keep Our Water Clean